Chilly and blustery Wednesday then a late week warmup

-As expected, most of the accumulating snow piled up in the Poconos and parts of northwest NJ with some higher totals ranging from 4-9" in the higher elevations.
-A few lingering snow showers and flurries are likely heading into this evening before finally wrapping up as the low pressure system pulls away from the coast.
-Blustery winds will be the main weather headline though this evening and Wednesday with winds gusting near 40-45 mph.
+High pressure begins to dig into the region, some strong gusty winds and chilly air will be felt all across the region.
+So, blustery winds will be the main weather headline Wednesday with winds still gusting near 40-45 mph.
 This could lead to some tree damage or some isolated power outages.
-As high pressure begins to dig into the region, some strong gusty winds and chilly air will be felt all across the region into Wednesday.
-The weather does turn quiet and dry Wednesday, Thursday and part of St. Patrick's Day Friday.
-Also, by the end of the week winds will finally settle down a bit.
-Closing out the week, temperatures will turn milder with highs climbing back through the 50s, perhaps even making a run towards 60 degrees on Friday for St. Patrick's Day!
+Thursday and part of St. Patrick's Day Friday will remain pleasant and mostly dry.
+Also, by the end of the week winds will finally settle down a bit and temperatures will turn milder.
+Expect highs to climb back through the middle and upper 50s, perhaps even making a run towards the lower 60s on Friday for St. Patrick's Day!
 A cold front approaches Friday which will bring increasing clouds and perhaps a shower later in the day and evening before tapering off Saturday morning.
 Temperatures will hold in the 50s Saturday but cooler and breezy conditions return Sunday with brighter skies.

 DETAILED FORECAST